shreyasbharath/conan-package-binary-example/README.md

 # Consumption of Uploaded Package
 See [conan-package-binary-consume-example](https://github.com/shreyasbharath/conan-package-binary-consume-example) to understand how to extract the contents of the uploaded package to a client project for consumption by the client project's build process.

+# Credits
+A big thanks to @memsharded and @drodri for their help.